Biltmore’s 2022 Christmas Décor by the Numbers

 Once finished, the faux gingerbread version of Biltmore House had to be carefully transported from Applied Imagination’s workshop in Alexandria, KY, to Asheville, NC

 These talented artists specialize in handcrafting architectural models, sculptures, and garden railways out of natural materials.
-They created all of our Biltmore Gardens Railway displays, including Biltmore Gardens Railway — Wonders of the World in Antler Hill Village now through February 20, 2022.
+They created all of our Biltmore Gardens Railway displays and Ciao!
+From Italy Sculptural Postcards in Antler Hill Village now through February 19, 2024.

 In past years, our talented Biltmore Estate pastry chefs created real confectionary replicas of Biltmore House, but it was always a monumental task that took weeks to complete and needed a lot of space to assemble.
 It was also challenging to transport the finished gingerbread house to the Main Kitchen without losing some wreaths and roof tiles along the way!